|

 Other

-class members can be literary critics who question the author about
+class members can be literary

 various aspects of the work.

-Typical questions include "Why did you select that
+questions include "Why did you

 title?"